Douglas Robb (schoolmaster): Career

 At the event marking the end of the Gresham's School academic year 2017–2018, Robb welcomed two old boys of the school as special guests, England rugby stars Tom and Ben Youngs, and the widow of mountaineer Tom Bourdillon, who opened a new outdoor activity centre, with a standard armed forces assault course, a zip wire, abseiling facilities, and a climbing tower.

 Robb made positive remarks about Greta Thunberg in April 2019, but was critical of "the trendy hypocrisy that emanates from some politicians and high profile role-models".
 He supported young people’s right to demonstrate and to involve themselves in debates about world issues, while noting "the irony of airline tycoon Richard Branson's proposed strategy to tackle climate change".
 In the same month, he gave a cautious welcome to the new Ofsted inspection framework, suggesting that schoolteachers could feel liberated by it.

-In January 2020, Robb announced progress with a STEAM centre for science, technology, engineering, arts, and mathematics, to be called the Dyson Building, donated to his school by James Dyson at a cost of £18.75 million.
+In January 2020, Robb announced progress with a STEAM Centre for Science, technology, engineering, arts, and Mathematics, to be called the Dyson Building, donated to his school by James Dyson for £18.75 million.

 Robb responded in April 2020 to the cancellation of school GCSE and A-Level examinations, as part of the British government’s response to the COVID-19 pandemic, by commenting that "Some students are good at exams, so a terminal assessment really suits them, and other pupils really struggle.
 So, if this prompts debate and conversation about that, it might be a silver lining to what’s been a pretty dark cloud."